chinmayarvind23/EEG-Sleep-Deprivation-Classification-and-Sleepiness-Prediction/README.md

 ## Notes

 - The project uses subject-wise splitting to avoid leakage across train, validation, and test sets.
-- Pretrained classification checkpoints used for downstream feature extraction are stored in models/.
 - Experiments are provided as notebooks under code/.

 ## Setup